 Other times it was an activity/game/match-up task that reinforced the weekly comprehension strategy.

 At Teach Starter, we have a large collection of comprehension activities and texts that would be useful at this station.

-Otherwise, here are some other activities/flashcards that you could use:
+Otherwise, here are some other phonics games and activities that you could use: